macknd/family-tree/README.md

+# Week 7 Assignment
 1. Create a JS file called index.js

 2. Create 5 javascript objects that include family members and basic information about them as properties.
     - firstName
     - lastName
     - age
     - favoriteTVShow
     - favoriteSong

 3. Put all familyMember objects into an array under the variable name family